About the course

 Confidentiality and the way in which service users, families and provider services share information has raised debate throughout the history of healthcare.
 This is perhaps particularly so within mental health care.
 Families and friends often play an incredibly important role in the lives of service users, and as such can have an important role in maintaining their mental health, safety and wellbeing.
 Equally, feeling involved and included can help relatives feel less stressed, help sustain their own health and enable them to better support their loved one.

 The issue of confidentiality is complex.
-Confidence around what information can/cannot be shared freely can sometimes be low and the issues compounded if the service user does not give consent.
+Staff confidence about what information they can and cannot share freely can sometimes be low, and these issues can become more complex when the service user does not give consent.

 What does the course cover?